 Overview

-English 393: The Early Twentieth-Century English Novel focuses on the first four decades of the twentieth-century British novel, its history and development, its rich variety of forms and techniques, and the ideas and events that influenced it.
+English 393: The Early Twentieth-Century English Novel focuses on the first five decades of the twentieth-century British novel, its history and development, its rich variety of forms and techniques, and the ideas and events that influenced it.
 The required reading does not aim to be exhaustive, but acquaints students with some of the more important novelists of the period.
 Each novel in the course is read as an individual artistic work with its own formal integrity, as part of the evolution of the literary genre of the novel, and as part of a larger social and intellectual milieu.

 Note: Since this is a senior course, we expect students to have good reading and writing skills, as well as the basic critical tools and knowledge of literary forms and techniques that are acquired in an introductory university English literature course such as Athabasca University’s English 211 and 212.
 Students who do not have the recommended credits in an introductory English literature course may experience significant difficulty with the assignments and examination.